semrush/intergalactic/website/docs/components/time-picker/time-picker-a11y-report.md

 5. Screen reader goes into the active element.
 6. Screen reader says "In edit text".
 7. Screen reader types "04".
-8. Screen reader says "4".
+8. Screen reader says "04".
 9. Screen reader goes out of active element.
 10. Screen reader says "Out of edit text".
 11. Screen reader goes to the next element.
-12. Screen reader says "minutes field 00 edit text".
+12. Screen reader says "You are currently on a text field.
+To enter text in this field, type.".
 13. Screen reader goes into the active element.
 14. Screen reader says "In edit text".
 15. Screen reader types "20".